walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-09}: A Guessing Game
 ### Introduction
 One of the great things about computers is that they can make decisions and take different paths through a program based on those decisions.
 If computer programs did the exact same thing every time then they would be pretty boring.
 Can you imagine playing a computer game which always did the same thing?
 Computers make decisions all the time.
-When you're playing minecraft, the server is constantly checking to see if any players have died or if their health or hunger levels are low.
+When you're playing Minecraft, the server is constantly checking to see if any players have died or if their health or hunger levels are low.
 It's checking to see if a creeper is about to explode or if a villager will accept a trade offer.
 All of these decisions are made using the humbly named `if` statement.
 The `if` statement is such a useful statement that it's available in pretty much every programming language including JavaScript and Java.

-In this chapter we'll create a simple number-guessing game using the `if` statement to figure out if the player guesed correctly.
+In this chapter we'll create a simple number-guessing game using the `if` statement to figure out if the player guessed correctly.
 Let's dive right in and write the code for the number guessing game.
 Type the following code into a new file called numberGuess.js and save it in the scriptcraft/plugins folder:

 @@listing guess_v1.js A Guessing Game